radamanthus/TIL/hackintosh.md

 # Setting up an Nvidia Pascal Graphics card

+Remove the graphics card

 Install 10.13.2 using UniBeast

 Setup MultiBeast and Clover Configurator

 Use MultiBeast to make ssd bootable

+Add the graphics card

 Follow the instructions in
 https://hackintosher.com/guides/properly-install-nvidia-drivers-high-sierra-10-13/